bearsunday/bearsunday.github.io/manuals/1.0/en/psr7.md

 ## New Project

-You can create a BEAR.Sunday PSR7 project with `bear/project`.
+You can create a BEAR.Sunday PSR-7 project with `bear/project`.

 ```
 composer create-project bear/project my-awesome-project
 cd my-awesome-project/
-php -S 127.0.0.1:8080 -t var/www/
+php -S 127.0.0.1:8080 -t public
 ```

 And you can add other middlewares or Ray.Di modules as you need from these sources: